antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 <br>
 Now we will use links on this page that lead to additional analyses.<br>

 - To learn basic properties of the gene, look at the one line table above the Adjustable Settings box.
-You can click on the link in the ‘Gene ID’ column.
+- Click on the link in the ‘Gene ID’ column.
 This brings us to the National Center for Bioinformatics database in Bethesda, USA.
 <br><br>

 ---------